The Ultimate Travel Guide to Mallorca - 10 day itinerary (2025 UPDATE)

 Cala Llombards

 Another two beautiful calas in Mallorca, located close to each other, Cala Llombards & Cala Mondrago.
 Cala Llombards is located in town with the same name.
-It gets crowded early in the morning, the parking is so tiny.
+It gets crowded early in the morning, the parking there is so tiny.
 You need to arrive around 8-9 am to have the beach for yourself and enjoy it.
 There are some picturesque fishermen houses on the left from the beach.

 Cala Llombards, Mallorca